yannickmahe/selfhostedvideos/README.md

 TODO list
 ---------
+- [ ] allow to add from filesystem
 - [ ] simpler install process
 - [ ] user management interface
 - [ ] edit rights only for admin